EugeneYushin/demo-kafka-sparkstream-hbase/README.md

 * We don't use info already loaded into HBase table
 * We don't apply changes provided by external applications on HBase table

+It's possible to use one more DStream for reading from HBase and union KafkaStream with HBaseStream to fetch external HBase table modifications.